OzLustig/URL-availability/README.md

-C application that checks the availability of Internet URLs.
+C + JAVA application that checks the availability of Internet URLs.
 The application should receive a file containing a list of URLs, and the number of processes we want to use.
 After a successful run the application prints a numeric summary of the available URLs, erroneous URLs and unknown (for URLs it failed to test).